Code-Institute-Submissions/sgalway2086-milestoneIII/README.md

 # Technology Used

 ## Google Fonts
-* Google Fonts "Dancing Script" and “Kaisei Tokumin” font were used for this project
+* Google Fonts "Dancing Script" and “Kaisei Tokumin” font were used for this project.
+Dancing Script made a very elegant looking font for the title and header, that creates a very sophisticated, fitting look for a recipe site and Kaisei Tokumin made a very strong text for the body due to its easy readability and strong aesthetics.

 ## FontAwesome
-* Various FontAwesome logos were utilised to create a more clean user interface
+* Various FontAwesome logos were utilised to create a more clean user interface and to give representation of certain functions on the cite, for example a minus symbal on the submit recipe page to remove a step

 ## Gitpod
-* The version control on Gitpod was used to create commits and version control the project
+* The version control on Gitpod was used to create commits and version control the project and was used as the primary IDE for the project.

 ## Github
-* Github was used to store all versions commited from Gitpod
+* Github was used to store all versions committed from Gitpod and to manage the Gitpod account

 ## Heroku
-* Heroku was used to create an app and make the website live
+* Heroku was used to create an app and make the website live, linking to gitpod and allowing the use of automatic deployments when a commit is made from gitpod.

 ## MongoDB
-* MongoDB was used to create a database and two collections for the site
+* MongoDB was used to create a database and two collections for the site, one for recipes and the other for users.
+This is automatically used to store these respective elements when the user interacts with the website

 ## JQuery
-* JQuery was used to write custom javascript files for the submission page of the site
+* JQuery was used to write custom javascript files for the submission page of the site due to its flexible syntax and ability to simplify certain functions in the javascript language

 ## Pymongo
-* Pymongo and its technologies (specifically werkzeug) were used to create the websites ability to interact with the database
+* Pymongo and its technologies (specifically werkzeug) were used to create the websites ability to interact with the database.
+It created a smooth and simple interacting between the front and backend and was essential to ensure that everything worked correctly.

 ## Jinja
-* Jinja was used for the creation of templates within the project
+* Jinja was used for the creation of templates within the project, and for looping through database information, making the site vastly more dynamic.
+The ability to vary a sites contents based on content from front or back end makes it a very powerful tool for creating a dynamic data interaction for a user

 ## Microsoft Paint
-* Microsoft Paint was used to create various wireframes of different sizes of the site
+* Microsoft Paint was used to create various wireframes of different sizes of the site, using it as a reference for the styling and creating of the websites pages.

 ## Favicon.cc
-* This site was used to make the favicon
+* This site was used to make the favicon for the site

 # Features